Jorand/addic7ed-bot/README.md

 # Addic7ed bot
 Drop your series to automatically get the correct subtitle from addic7ed.

+## Features
+- Drop EZTV file directly on the app for download the correct subtitle from addic7ed.
+- Popcorn Time remote, get addic7ed subtitle for the current playing Serie.

 ## Filename parser compatible with
 EZTV Show TV-Series (more soon…)
+Popcorn Time Remote

 ## To Use
 First we need to install node.js.
 So go ahead and do that.